1.2: Defining the Humanities

 What Makes Us Human?

 Humans also possess a profound curiosity about existence itself.
 This is evident in our quest to understand the universe through science, our exploration of morality through philosophy and religion, and our creation of myths and rituals to explain the unknown and transcend the often mundane existence of daily life.
-Such endeavors reflect a shared desire to find purpose and connection in a world that often seems mysterious, uncertain, and devoid of meaning.
+Such endeavors reflect a shared, universal desire to find purpose and connection in a world that often seems mysterious, uncertain, and devoid of meaning.
 For example, the philosophical inquiries of Socrates or the cosmological musings of ancient Indian texts like the Rigveda demonstrate humanity's enduring quest to answer the fundamental questions of existence.
 The humanities help us explore these questions, offering pathways to better understand ourselves and others, and inspiring new ways to think about our shared human journey.

 What Is Art?